InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/seat-non-bid.md

         integer; required
       </td>
       <td>
-        Reason for no bid.
+        Reason for non bid.
 Refer to the Non Bid Status Codes list in this document.
       </td>
     </tr>
     <tr>